AlexsLemonade/refinebio/README.md

 <!-- This section needs to be drastically improved -->
 Data Refinery harmonizes petabytes of publicly available biological data into ready-to-use datasets for cancer researchers and AI/ML scientists.

-The Data Refinery currently has four subprojects contained within this repo:
+The Data Refinery currently has four sub-projects contained within this repo:
 - [common](./common) Contains code needed by both `foreman` and `workers`.
 - [foreman](./foreman) Discovers data to download/process and manages jobs.
 - [workers](./workers) Runs Downloader and Processor jobs.